Private Student Loan Refinance

 - Lack of deferment options, even when the borrower is sick or unemployed

-Even so, there are a number of students who find that consolidating their loans allows them to pay a little less each month.
-While consolidating loans often requires borrowers to pay more over the life of the loan, the increase in cash flow in the short term makes consolidation worthwhile.
+Even so, there are a number of students who find that refinancing their loans allows them to pay a little less each month.
+While refinancing loans often requires borrowers to pay more over the life of the loan, the increase in cash flow in the short term makes refinance worthwhile.
 By combining at a lower rate, they might be getting a great deal that provides them with a lower amount of financial stress and distress.

 Things to Remember